-Arkansas Back To School – Date Above: clothing items under $100, clothing accessory or equipment under $50, school art supply, school instructional material, and school supply.
+Arkansas Sales Tax Free Weekend – Date Above: clothing items under $100, clothing accessory or equipment under $50, school art supply, school instructional material, and school supply.

 Connecticut Back to School – Date available at the top of the page: clothing and footwear (not athletic or protective clothing or footwear, jewelry, handbags, luggage, umbrellas, wallets, watches, and similar items) that cost less than $300 per item.
-CT Tax Free Weekend 2016
+CT Tax Free Week 2018

 Georgia Sales Tax Holidays

 Georgia Back to School Tax Free Weekend – Date and more information here.: (1) computers, computer components, and prewritten computer software purchased for noncommercial home or personal use having a sales price of $1,000 or less per item; (2) clothing having a sales price of $100 or less per item; and (3) school supplies, school art supplies, school computer supplies, and school instructional materials purchased for noncommercial use having a sales price of $20 or less per item.

 Georgia Energy Star Tax Weekend Reload the page to see the date at the top: any Energy Star Qualified Product or WaterSense Product having a sales price of $1,500 or less per product that is purchased for noncommercial home or personal use.